Economic/productivity_pay_gap/README.md

 # README

-This repository produces the data for the EPI Productivity-Pay Gap page, currently served at <https://www.epi.org/productivity-pay-gap/>.
-For details on methodology or to download the data, go there!
+This repository produces the data for the [EPI Productivity-Pay Gap](<https://www.epi.org/productivity-pay-gap/>) page, which also explains the methodology and provides a link to download the data.

-The productivity-pay gap data is also available on our Data Library, currently served at <https://www.epi.org/data/>.
+The productivity-pay gap data is also available on the [State of Working America Data Library](<https://data.epi.org>).

 You can use this repository to reproduce the data from scratch.

 ## Development environment

+### Packages

--   R and all of the packages in `packages.R`
+You will need R and all of the packages in `packages.R`
 - Some package versions must match the versions specified in `_targets.R`
--   You will need the latest [EPI price indices](https://economic.github.io/realtalk/) downloaded using [`realtalk`](install.packages('realtalk', repos = c('https://economic.r-universe.dev', 'https://cloud.r-project.org')))
+- In particular you should use the latest price indices in the [`realtalk`](https://economic.github.io/realtalk/) package.

--   Environment variables:
+### Environment variables

 - `BLS_DOWNLOAD_EMAIL` email valid for BLS downloads
 - BLS and BEA API keys set, respectively, in `BLS_API_KEY`and `BEA_API_KEY`.

 ## Reproducing and deploying the data